rubymonsters/ruby-for-beginners/source/31-questions_commands.md

 This will output `[1, 2, 3]` and then `[3, 2, 1]`.
 So we see that the original
 array is still the same.

-Often times questions need another bit of information passed.
+Often questions need another bit of information passed.
 E.g., we can ask a string *Do you start with this character?*, and we'll need to pass the character that we are talking about: `"a string".start_with?("a")`.
 The answer to this question will be `true`.
 Or if we ask an array if it includes a certain